 Turning the sun and wind into hydrogen

-Wind farms and solar parks have to be switched off time and again whenever too much electricity is generated at the same time.
-Electrolyzers convert green electricity and water into hydrogen directly on-site, enabling energy to be stored during generation peaks and transported to wherever it is needed.
+Wind farms and solar parks repeatedly have to be shut down when too much electricity is generated at the same time.
+Electrolyzers convert green electricity and water into green hydrogen.
+This allows energy to be stored during generation peaks and transported to wherever it is needed.

 Download image